 We offered to our guests that the could go on tour with us around the country after the wedding for two weeks.
 We set up a schedule and told everyone they were welcome to join.
 Some joined for the whole two weeks, some joined for just a portion of the trip, and some opted to do their own travels.
 We get more into our exact itinerary and how it all worked out in a later article.

-Most of our guests had never been here before so they had a lot of questions.
-We actually directed them to our site for a lot of things.
-It will probably make your life easier to do the same.
-Tell them to check out our destination page and itinerary page for ideas.
+Most of our guests had never been to Costa Rica before so they had a lot of questions.
+We actually directed them to our website for a lot of things.

-WAS THIS GUIDE TO CHOOSING A DESTINATION WEDDING IN COSTA RICA HELPFUL?
+WAS THIS GUIDE TO DECIDING ON A COSTA RICA DESTINATION WEDDING HELPFUL?
+PIN IT!